lucaslealll/lucaslealll/README.md

 - 🛡️ Former researcher in Cyber-Intelligence – [_CyberOne – Laboratory of Cybernetic Security and Computer Forensics_](https://sites.google.com/view/cyberonelab)
   – _Mechanisms for Locating Digital Evidence of Cybercrimes on the Deep Web and Dark Web_

 > 5 years in the technology market.
 Data Engineer with over 3 years of experience in projects for national and international companies.
-Expertise in: Project Infrastructure Planning; Flow Management and Control; Databases (SQL and NoSQL); Infrastructure (GCP, AWS, Azure); Linux Servers; Process Automation; Flow Controllers (Airflow, DataFactory).
+Expertise in: Project Infrastructure Planning; Flow Management and Control; Databases (SQL and NoSQL); Infrastructure (GCP, Azure); Linux Servers; Process Automation; Flow Controllers (Airflow, DataFactory).
 >
 > Bachelor's degree in Computer Science from PUC Minas.
 Double Degree in Computer Engineering from IPG in Portugal.